West Bengal State Electricity Distribution Company Limited: Operations

-WBSEDCL provides power to a customer base of more than 2.03 crores across West Bengal through its service network spanning 5 Zones, 20 Regional Offices, 76 Distribution Divisions, and 544 Customer Care Centers.
+WBSEDCL provides power to a customer base of more than 2.03 crores across West Bengal through its service network spanning 5 zones, 20 regional offices, 76 distribution divisions, and 544 customer care centers.

-In the field of Information Technology, WBSEDCL has implemented Enterprise Resource Planning – SAP in Financial Accounting & Control, Material Management, HR with Payroll, Plant Maintenance and Project System.
-Apart from that SCADA, Smart Grid, development of IT system through R-APDRP Project, Mobile App development, e-payment through own website and third party,Spot bill, WhatsApp chatbot, collection kiosk etc. have been implemented.
+In the field of Information Technology, WBSEDCL has implemented Enterprise Resource Planning.
+Likewise, SAP in financial accounting and control, material management, HR with payroll, plant maintenance and project system.

+Apart from that SCADA, smart grid, development of IT system through R-APDRP Project, mobile app development, e-payment through website and third party, spot bill, WhatsApp chatbot, collection kiosk etc., have been implemented.

 After successful implementation of Purulia Pumped Storage Project in 10th Plan period with a capacity of 900 MW hydel power, the company has taken up the ambitious plan of implementing Turga Pumped Storage Project in the 13th Plan period with installed capacity of 4 x 250 MW.

-A project titled Integrated Power Development Scheme (IPDS)for strengthening of sub-transmission and Distribution networks, metering of Distribution transformers, reduction of AT&C loss, access to power to all houseland etc. in the urban areas having population of more than 50,000 as per 2011 census has been undertaken.
-Many new Sub-Stations have been constructed under this centrally funded scheme across the state of West Bengal.
+A project titled Integrated Power Development Scheme (IPDS) for strengthening of sub-transmission and distribution networks, metering of distribution transformers, reduction of AT&C loss, access to power to all households, etc., in the urban areas having population of more than 50,000 as per 2011 census has been undertaken.
+Many new sub-stations have been constructed under this centrally funded scheme across the state of West Bengal.

-A project titled DEENDAYAL UPADHYAYA GRAM JYOTI YOJANA (DDUGJY) for separation of agricultural and non-agricultural feeders, strengthening of sub-transmission and Distribution networks, metering of Distribution transformers, reduction of AT&C loss, access to power to all houseland etc. in the rural areas has been undertaken.
-Many new Sub-Stations have been constructed under this centrally funded scheme across the state of West Bengal.
+Another project titled Deendayal Upadhyaya Gram Jyoti Yojana (DDUGJY) for separation of agricultural and non-agricultural feeders, strengthening of sub-transmission and distribution networks, metering of distribution transformers, reduction of AT&C loss, access to power to all houseland, etc., in the rural areas has been undertaken.
+Many new sub-stations have been constructed under this centrally funded scheme across the state of West Bengal.

 A new project to be funded by the World Bank is also in the pipeline.

 A programme for system improvement under Sech Bandhu Scheme has also been conceived for rural areas.